P4ND4P0W3R/Metro-Efrei-Dodo/README.md

 - **Multimodal routing:** Incorporate other modes of transportation (bus, tram, etc.) into the pathfinding.
 - **User accounts:** Allow users to save favorite routes, set journey preferences, and receive personalized notifications.
 - **Accessibility:** Highlight accessible stations and routes.

-## Contributions

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

 > [!IMPORTANT]
 >